China mounts detailed defence of South China Sea reclamation

 Surveillance photos taken of Mischief Reef in October and seen by Reuters showed no reclamation work.

-"It's not just an American concern but a concern of almost every country in the entire region," Carter, speaking before Hua's news briefing, told reporters prior to leaving Japan for South Korea.
+"It's not just an American concern but a concern of almost every country in the entire region," Carter told reporters before leaving Japan for South Korea.
+He spoke before Hua's news briefing.

 Philippine Defence Ministry spokesman Peter Paul Galvez urged China to dismantle the work on Mischief Reef, 216 km (135 miles) west of the Philippine island of Palawan, saying it would affect his country's national security.